MurphyPone/murphypone.github.io/src/content/ml-4.md

 $\displaystyle\sum^\infty_{k=1} \alpha_k(a) = \infty$ and $\displaystyle\sum^\infty_{k=1} \alpha^2_k(a)  \infty$

 The first condition guarantees that steps are large enough to eventually overcome any initial conditions or random fluctuations and the second guarantees that they eventually become small enough to assure convergence.
-Note that both conditions are met for the sample-average case, but not for the case of constant step-size paramter.
+Note that both conditions are met for the sample-average case, but not for the case of constant step-size parameter.

 ## <a name="ch2.5" class="n"></a> 2.5 Optimistic Initial Values